 So, don’t let insects put a dampener on your summer and read on to hear all about how to choose insect repellent based on your needs.

-DEET is simply the common name for N.N-Diethyl-m-toluamide.
-It has been used as an effective insect repellent since it was invented in the 1940s.
+DEET has been used as an effective insect repellent since it was invented in the 1940’s.
 DEET doesn’t harm insects, rather it just deters them by blocking the neurons and receptors that insects use to locate humans.

-People with sensitive skin or babies under six months, you can use Non-DEET insect repellent that relies on natural ingredients, like eucalyptus or oil of lemon, to deter insects.
+People with sensitive skin or babies under six months, can use non-DEET insect repellent that relies on natural ingredients to deter insects.

-However, you need to take into account your location and level of activity before choosing a repellent.
+However, you need to consider your location and level of activity before choosing a repellent.

-Knowing how to choose your insect repellent goes deeper than the ingredients in the product; the application of your repellent is also very important.
+Choosing an insect repellent goes deeper than the ingredients in the product – the application is also super important.

-Although not everyone likes the feeling of cream, it is a good source of protection as you can control where it’s going.
-However, a spray can be used on both your clothes and your skin, increasing your protection.
+Although not everyone likes the feeling of cream on a hot day, it’s a good source of protection as you can control where it’s going.

-For more travel health tips and advice call into your local TMB travel health clinic and speak to one of our qualified professionals.
-Our experts will guide you through the health requirements for your destination, telling you all you need to know about vaccinations and insect bite prevention.
+For more travel health tips and advice call into your local TMB clinic and speak to one of our qualified professionals.